Admissible extensions of subtheories of second order arithmetic: Extensions

 (iii) By Theorem \ref{THm1} we have $\atro^* + \kp \equiv_{\Pi^1_{\infty}} \atro +\mathit{TI}({<}\BH)$.
 Since $\atro + \mathit{TI}({<}\BH)$ is a subtheory of $\bi$ and $\bi^* + \kp \equiv_{\Pi^1_{1}} \kp$, it follows that $\atro^* +\kp \equiv_{\Pi^1_{1}} \kp$. \end{proof}

 In connection with the previous results we would also like to mention Sato \cite{sato18a}.
-He states there, among other things, a special case of Theorem~\ref{THm2}(ii), namely that the addition of a $\Pi^1_2$ theorem of $\bi$ to $\kp\omega$ does not increase the consistency strength of the augmented theory.
-Further interesting work about the relationship between Kripke-Platek set theory and $\Pi^1_1$ comprehension on the natural numbers is presented in Simpson \cite{simpson18a}.
+Among other things, he states there a special case of the previous Theorem~\ref{THm2}(ii), namely that the addition of a $\Pi^1_2$ theorem of $\bi$ to $\kp$ does not increase the consistency strength of the augmented theory. \footnote{What we call $\kp$ is called $\kp\omega$ in \cite{sato18a}.} Further interesting work about the relationship between Kripke-Platek set theory and $\Pi^1_1$ comprehension on the natural numbers is presented in Simpson \cite{simpson18a}.
 There the interplay between $\kp$ and $\pooca$ is studied from a recursion- and model-theoretic perspective.
 However, it does not provide the exact proof-theoretic strength of $\kp + \poocas$.

 \textbf{Addresses}

 Gerhard J\"ager\\ Institut f\"ur Informatik\\ Universit\"at Bern\\ Switzerland \\ gerhard.jaeger@inf.unibe.ch